Our Founder and Director Shoaib Iqbal (@schoaib) has been selected by Acumen in its prestigious fellowship program for 2015 as Pakistan Fellow.

 During the course of a year-long program, Acumen Regional Fellows remain in their jobs and come together every 6-8 weeks for a series of 5 seminars focused on developing the skills needed to be the next generation of social change leaders.
 Acumen Fellows focus on gaining the financial expertise, operational expertise, and moral imagination necessary to solve the world’s toughest problems.
 In addition to developing the core areas of Acumen’s leadership model, Fellows meet with prominent leaders from across sectors and build relationships within their cohort and Acumen Fellows Alumni around the world.

 Shoaib Iqbal – Brief Biography

-Shoaib has an experience of near 14 years of working as teacher, arts manager, theater director, workshop trainer and festival director.
+Shoaib has an experience of near 14 years of working as a teacher, arts manager, theater director, workshop trainer and festival director.

-Shoaib is the recipient of 2006 Kennedy Center Fellowship at Devos Institute of Arts Management Washington D.C. and received 2009 Endeavour Executive Award from Australian government and became a Commonwealth Fellow.
+Shoaib is the recipient of 2006 Kennedy Center Fellowship at Devos Institute of Arts Management Washington D.C. and received the 2009 Endeavour Executive Award from the Australian government and became a Commonwealth Fellow.
 He holds a post-graduate in Arts Management from the Kennedy Center for the Performing Arts Washington D.C. and a diploma in International Development from Eastside Institute, New York City.

 Shoaib is also selected as an Asia21 Young Leader by the Asia Society.